angular/angular/aio/content/guide/form-validation.md

 Instead, it uses the `name` getter defined in  the component class.

 Notice that the `required` attribute is still present in the template.
-Although it's not necessary for validation, it should be retained to for accessibility purposes.
+Although it's not necessary for validation, it should be retained for accessibility purposes.

 <a id="custom-validators"></a>